kubesphere/website/content/en/blogs/argo-cd-a-tool-for-devops.md

    As for the flags in the command:

-   - --repo: specify the Git repository.
+   - `--repo`: specify the Git repository.
-   - --path: specify the relative path of the deployment files in the Git repository.
+   - `--path`: specify the relative path of the deployment files in the Git repository.
-   - --dest-server: address for accessing the cluster.
+   - `--dest-server`: address for accessing the cluster.
-   - --dest-namespace: namespace for deploying the application.
+   - `--dest-namespace`: namespace for deploying the application.

    If you go to the directory `https://github.com/argoproj/argocd-example-apps/tree/master/guestbook`, you can find two YAML files for Deployment and Service respectively.